 Why wait any longer?
 Now is the time to stop procrastinating on mobile functionality.
 To show you why we’d like to offer you three critical reasons why a mobile-friendly website is an excellent value for your business.

-1. You’ll be Ready for the Growing Mobile Market
+1. You’ll Be Ready for the Growing Mobile Market

-2. Google Mobile First Indexing
+2. Google Mobile-First Indexing

 In other words, the world’s largest search engine started rewarding websites that have invested in mobile functionality.
 Sites that are not mobile-friendly may not rank as high in Google’s search results.
 Any website that is not responsive or has a mobile version of their website.
-Will not be aligned with Google’s recent mobile-first indexing.
+It Will not be aligned with Google’s recent mobile-first indexing.
 So why lose potential business?

 3. Your Customers Want Mobile Functionality

 In the long run, you can never lose by keeping customers happy.
 And for buyers with smartphones and tablets, mobile functionality is a priority.
-Mobile is critical to your business as more users continue to search for local information on their handheld devices.
+Mobile is critical to your business as more users search for local information on their handheld devices.
 Why?
 Because a smartphone is always within reach.

-If that doesn’t seem compelling to you, consider the other side of the coin: if customers can’t access your website easily form their favorite handheld device, what’s to stop them from shopping around to see what your competitors have to offer.
+If that doesn’t seem compelling to you, consider the other side of the coin: if customers can’t access your website easily from their favorite handheld device, what’s to stop them from shopping around to see what your competitors have to offer.

 Customers want what’s easy for them, and more often than not, that’s a mobile-friendly website.
 Below are samples of our mobile-friendly website projects.